sts10/tidy/readme.markdown

         --print-first <PRINT_FIRST>
             Just before printing generated list, cut list down to a set number of words.
 Can accept expressions in the form of base**exponent (helpful for generating diceware lists).
-Cuts are done from beginning of list.
-Recommend you use with --no-sort option
+Words are selected from the beginning of processed list, and before it is sorted alphabetically

         --print-rand <PRINT_RAND>
             Just before printing generated list, cut list down to a set number of words.
 Can accept